mihikakamat/Mihika-Kamat---BlueStamp-Portfolio/index.md

 </a>

 **Description:**
 In this milestone, I put together the cardboard body of the robot with its electrical circuit.
 This circuit includes 2 RGB LEDs, 5 servos controlling the motion of the limbs and head, and 2 sensors: an Ultrasonic Sensor and a Microphone.
 The robot has three modes, 1) when the Ultrasonic Sensor is activated, 2) when the microphone is activated, and 3) when neither sensor is activated.
 In the first mode, the Ultrasonic Sensor detects that an object is within 50 centimeters of the robot and responds with red flashing eyes, and sweeping arms.
-In the second mode, the Microphone detects a sound of significant volume and responds with blue flashing eyes and sweeping arms.
+In the second mode, the Microphone detects a sound of significant volume and responds with blue flashing eyes and sweeping arms (Code for Sensors and Servos (Milestone 3) shows code).
 In the third mode, the robot is static, with eyes shifting from purple to blue to pink to off.

 **Status:**
 Each of the components are wired and soldered into the PBC board, and attached to the Arduino Uno.
 The sensors are activated by excessive sound and proximity, and in turn activate the servos and LED eyes.